-Intimate partner violence functions as both a risk marker and risk factor for women's HIV infection: Findings from Indian husband-wife dyads
+Intimate partner violence functions as both a risk marker and risk factor for women's HIV infection: Findings from Indian husband-wife dyads (HTML)

 Decker,Michele R.; Seage,George R.; Hemenway,David; Raj,Anita; Saggurti,Niranjan; Balaiah,Donta; Silverman,Jay G.

 Journal of Acquired Immune Deficiency Syndromes 51(5): 593-600